Mental Heath & Substance Use

 UCS offers outpatient individual and group psychotherapy, case management, information and referrals for children, adults and families.
 If you or someone you know needs help for a mental health or substance use disorder, UCS is here to help.

 UCS offers confidential, professional assessments and counseling support for local businesses.
-An EAP for your business can help to identify troubled employees, motivate them to get and accept help, assess their situation and develop an action plan, and assist them in getting services they need.
+An Employee Assistance Program (EAP) for your business can help to identify employees facing mental health challenges, motivate them to seek and accept help, assess their situation, and develop an action plan.
+EAPs can help employees access the services and help they need.

 UCS partners with Kanthaka of North Bennington to offer Equilateral (EQL), Equine Assisted Therapy (EAP) and Equine Assisted Learning (EAL).